 If a download or upload operation using parallel transfer fails before the entire transfer is complete (e.g. failing after 300 of 1000 files have been transferred), you must restart the entire transfer.

 Also, although most commands normally fail upon encountering an error when the -m flag is disabled, all commands continue to try all operations when -m is enabled with multiple threads or processes, and the number of failed operations (if any) are reported as an exception at the end of the command's execution.

 |-o||Set/override values in the boto configuration value, in the format <section>:<name>=<value>, e.g. gsutil -o "Boto:proxy=host" ...
 This will not pass the option to gsutil integration tests, which run in a separate process.|

 |-q||Causes gsutil to perform operations quietly, i.e., without reporting progress indicators of files being copied or removed, etc. Errors are still reported.
 This option can be useful for running gsutil from a cron job that logs its output to a file, for which the only information desired in the log is failures.|

-Allows you to specify a user project to be billed for the request.
+Allows you to specify the ID or number of a user project to be billed for the request.
 For example:

 gsutil -u "bill-this-project" cp ...